-Cancer cases were categorized by topography according to the International Classification of Disease common cancer types in Norway (Table 1).
+Cancer cases were categorized by topography according to the International Classification of Disease Tenth Revision (ICD-10) as in the publication "Cancer in Norway" (13).
+We included the 15 most common cancer types in Norway (Table 1).
 This choice ensured at least 70% power for at least 80% of the ATC2-categories.
-We also categorized each cancer type by major histological subtype and reported results for the most common ones (≥20% of all cases out of all cancers of a certain type).
+We also categorized each cancer type by major histological subtype and reported results for the most common ones (\geq 20% of all cases out of all cancers of a certain type).